Logo

 Leather

-My research has shown that the surname Crutchley is likely to be a topographical, reference linking the family to a particular location.
-It is believed that the name means or refers to a "dweller in a clearing with a cross".
-Presumably the clearing itself was located in woodland, with the cross marking an ancient site of some significance to Christians.
-The surname itself does undoubtedly originate within the United Kingdom.
+My research has shown that the surname Crutchley is a topographical reference linking our family to a particular geographic location.
+The most likely meaning of the name is "dweller in a clearing with a cross".
+Presumably, the clearing referred to was located in woodland, with the cross marking an ancient site of some significance to early Christians.
+The surname itself undoubtedly originates within the United Kingdom, most likely it was first used in the Northwest region, although it does have strong connections to the Midlands, particularly Staffordshire.

-Today the English Crutchley population is widely dispersed around the globe, with many Crutchley's having long since emigrated from the shores of the United Kingdom.
-They are now living in most parts of the world, including the United States of America, Australia, South Africa and New Zealand.
+Today the Crutchley population is widely dispersed around the globe, with many Crutchley's having long since departed from the shores of the United Kingdom.
+They are now living in most parts of the world, including the United States of America, Australia, Canada, Ireland, Jamaica, South Africa, and New Zealand.

-Our family has always been devoted to Christ.
-Our ancestors were part of the Methodist movement of the nineteenth century, during that era they served the church in our area as ministers.
-Our Christian faith continues to this day, and is the sure foundation on which our lives are built and lived.
+Our family are Christians, for generations we have been devoted to Christ.
+Our ancestors were part of the Methodist movement of the nineteenth century, during that era they served God and the church in our area as ministers.
+Our Christian faith continues to this day and is the sure foundation on which our lives are built and lived.

 Gary S. Crutchley